What Is City Planning Software?

 Who They're For

-- Municipal planning departments and government agencies
+- Municipal GIS teams and regional planning agencies

 Why We Love Them